 The following graphs display the outcomes of the support services across each regional program.
 These charts also include outcomes for re-admissions and people carried over and discharged in the quarter.

-Other: Still active in CTH, Prevention and Mobile Supports
+Other: Still active in CTH and Prevention Supports

-Other: Carryover and still active in Prevention and Mobile Supports
+Other: Still active in Prevention and Mobile Supports